NagarajuNarishetti/popcornboard/README.md

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Add tests if applicable
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Submit a pull request
+5. Open a Pull Request

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Support

 If you encounter any issues:
-1. Check the Docker logs: `docker-compose logs`
+1. Check the console logs in your browser
-2. Verify your environment variables
+2. Verify your environment variables are set correctly
-3. Ensure Keycloak is properly configured
+3. Ensure your MongoDB connection is working
 4. Check that your movie API key is valid

 ## 🎯 Roadmap